Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Whether you are seeking adventure, relaxation, or simply a chance to explore off the beaten path, there is something for everyone in these hidden corners of Japan for the best experiences in exploring the country.
 So why not venture beyond the usual tourist hotspots and discover the magic of Japan’s lesser-known but awesome places for yourself?

-Note: Images courtesy: Japan National Tourism Organization.
+Note: Images are courtesy of the Japan National Tourism Organization.

 Naoko Takahashi